iamazadi/Porta.jl/docs/src/reactionwheelunicycle.md

 ## Reference
 1. Yohanes Daud, Abdullah Al Mamun and Jian-Xin Xu, *Dynamic modeling and characteristics analysis of lateral-pendulum unicycle robot*, Robotica (2017) volume 35, pp. 537–568.
 Cambridge University Press 2015, doi:10.1017/S0263574715000703.

-2. Sebastian Trimpe and Raffaello D’Andrea, Accelerometer-based Tilt Estimation of a Rigid Body with only Rotational Degrees of Freedom, 2010 IEEE International Conference on Robotics and Automation, Anchorage Convention District, May 3-8, 2010, Anchorage, Alaska, USA.
+2. Sebastian Trimpe and Raffaello D’Andrea, *Accelerometer-based Tilt Estimation of a Rigid Body with only Rotational Degrees of Freedom*, 2010 IEEE International Conference on Robotics and Automation, Anchorage Convention District, May 3-8, 2010, Anchorage, Alaska, USA.